YamunaPunna/customer_churn_prediction/README.md

 ->Joblib

 *Project Summary*:
- This project predicts telecom customer churn with high accuracy using XGBoost, and provides a simple and interactive web interface built with Flask.
+ This project predicts telecom customer churn with high accuracy using XGBoost, and provides a simple and interactive web interface built with Flask.'''